Marvel 1985: Plot

-The Hulk tells Toby his mind is currently that of Bruce Banner, and that he was pulled into this world by an unknown force.
+The Hulk tells Toby his mind is currently that of Bruce Banner and that he was pulled into this world by an unknown force.
 Just then, the Juggernaut comes out from the woods, and attacks the Hulk.
 The resulting devastation prompts Toby to run away.
 Meanwhile, Toby's dad goes to an assisted living home to see Clyde Wyncham, a catatonic man whose house is the one in which the Marvel villains were seen.
 Clyde is Toby's father's childhood friend.
 Toby finds his father and tells him about the Hulk.
-His father responds to by saying he shouldn't go near the Wyncham house again, and that he shouldn't tell anyone about what happened, because "People won't want to hear it ...Believe me".
+His father responds to by saying he should not go near the Wyncham house again, and that he should not tell anyone about what happened, because "People won't want to hear it ...Believe me".
 When Toby comes home, his mother and stepfather tell him that his stepfather is up for a job in England, and if he gets it, they will move.
-Finally, the Stilt-Man is seen walking by Toby's dad's house, and the Sandman and Electro attack a couple at their home, one of whom was the nurse at Wyncham's nursing home.
+Finally, the Stilt-Man is seen walking by Toby's dad's house, and Sandman and Electro attack a couple at their home, one of whom was the nurse at Wyncham's nursing home.